Home / Blackboard Learn Ultra / Extra time accommodations

 Extra time accommodations

-The Accommodations function in Blackboard Ultra allows you to set the extra time a student taking a timed assessment using Blackboard Tests or Assignments on the course, in line with their reasonable adjustments as advised by Disability Advice Service (DAS).
+The Accommodations function in Blackboard Ultra allows you to provide students with additional time for timed Blackboard Tests or Assignments, in accordance with the reasonable adjustments recommended by the Disability Advice Service (DAS).

-Important Note: The Accommodations feature does not apply extra time for third party assessment tool Gradescope and Mobius.
+Important: The Accommodations feature does not apply extra time for third party assessment tool Gradescope and Mobius.
 Extra time needs to be setup separately in these tools.
+Accommodations override due date auto-submit settings (Prohibit Late Submissions); students with Accommodations will always receive the maximum amount of time allowed and their assessments will only auto-submit once their time has run out.

 Set a time limit accommodation